 |

-Risks may be divided into three main components:
+Enterprise Risks may be divided into the three main PERA components:

 - People (Human and Organizaitonal aspects of the Enterprise),